rldnjs3258/Deep_Learning_Zero_To_All/README.md

 # Deep_Learning_Zero_To_All

-Deep Learning Zero To All
+This repository includes theories, codes, studies from Deep Learning Zero To All lecture